dashotv/tvdb/openapi/README.md

 ## Contributions

 While we value open-source contributions to this SDK, this library is generated programmatically.
+Any manual changes added to internal files will be overwritten on the next generation.
-Feel free to open a PR or a Github issue as a proof of concept and we'll do our best to include it in a future release!
+We look forward to hearing your feedback.
+Feel free to open a PR or an issue with a proof of concept and we'll do our best to include it in a future release.

 ### SDK Created by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)